abgnpr/C-notes/3 Arrays.md

 ## Declaration

-Before using an array, we need to declare it using a declarator.
-The declarator states the array's name, size and type.
+Before using an array, we need to declare it.
+In a declaration, we state the array's name, size and type.

-Declarator Syntax
+Syntax

 `type-specifier array-name[expression];`